dabrahams/WhitherSequence/README.md

 declared to be non-`mutating`—such as `map`, `filter`, and `reduce`- that must actually change the value of an arbitrary sequence.
-It's hard to overstate the harm done to code readability, since code that appears to be pure, and usually *is* pure, hides side-effects that occur in the general case.
+It's hard to overstate the harm done to code readability, since code that appears to be pure hides side-effects that occur in the general case.

 Because the *vast* majority of `Sequence` models (and all the ones supplied by the standard library) support multiple passes, generic